scarborough-courtney/ohimanual/tutorials/overview_toolbox_app.md

 The Toolbox Application (App) runs through a web browser and has three **Page options**: *Data*, *Calculate*, and *Report*.
 The [*Data*](https://github.com/OHI-Science/ohimanual/blob/master/tutorials/overview_toolbox_app.md#data-page) page provides several ways of viewing the data (*Map*, *Histogram*, *Table*), and is the default home-screen when the Toolbox is opened.
 The [*Calculate*](https://github.com/OHI-Science/ohimanual/blob/master/tutorials/overview_toolbox_app.md#calculate-page) page is used to calculate goal scores based on the information in the file system (data can be changed and tested).
 The [*Report*](https://github.com/OHI-Science/ohimanual/blob/master/tutorials/overview_toolbox_app.md#report-page) page provides different methods of reporting the data.

-The scenario is displayed in the upper-right corner of the Data page.
+The **Current scenario** is displayed in the upper-right corner of the Data page.
 This identifies the scale (example: global) and year (example: 2013) of the information displayed.

 ![](./fig/homepage_view.png)